-Probably not too much but waste management experts have actually spent a lot of time thinking, developing and fine-tuning our waste management system to deliver greater resource efficiency.
-While different countries have different approaches to treating waste there are some common principles that everyone respects.
+Probably not too much.
+But waste management experts have actually spent a lot of time thinking, developing and fine-tuning our waste management system to deliver greater resource efficiency.
+While different countries have different approaches to treating waste, there are some common principles that everyone respects.

-Thinking of waste as a resource is critical given how much waste we are generating and how much more waste it is estimated that we will be generating in the future: current global municipal waste generation levels are approximately 1.3 billion tonnes per year, and are expected to increase to approximately 2.2 billion tonnes per year by 2025.
-This represents a significant increase in per capita waste generation rates, from 1.2 to 1.42 kg per person per day1.
+Thinking of waste as a resource is critical given how much waste we are generating, and how much more waste it is estimated that we will be generating in the future: current global municipal waste generation levels are approximately 1.3 billion tonnes per year, and are expected to increase to approximately 2.2 billion tonnes per year by 2025.
+This represents a significant increase in per capita waste generation rates, from 1.2 to 1.42 kg per person per day .

 The World Resources Forum highlights that global resource extraction grew more or less steadily over the past 25 years, from 40 billion tons in 1980 to 58 billion tons in 2005, representing an aggregated growth rate of 45 percent .

 According to the Ellen McArthur Foundation, one refuse truck’s-worth of plastic is dumped into the sea every minute, and the situation is getting worse .

-New plastics will consume 20% of all oil production within 35 years, and despite the growing demand, just 5% of plastics are recycled effectively, while 40% end up in landfill and a third in fragile ecosystems such as the world’s oceans .
+New plastics will consume 20 percent of all oil production within 35 years, and despite the growing demand, just five percent of plastics are recycled effectively, while 40 percent end up in landfills and one third in fragile ecosystems, such as the world’s oceans .

 What are the basic principles of sustainable waste management?